ozovalihasan/Chunin-Exam/README.md

 ## Description

 A website shortening any url is developed in this project.
 If shortened url is opened in a browser, it is redirected to original url.
+Also, it is possible to check visiting times of each link.

 ## Built with